How Many Dimes Make a Dollar?

 Other Coins Relationship

 Below is an example showing the relationship other coins have to the dollar in case of further confusion.
-I will illustrate using a single type of coin to make it easily understandable.
+I will illustrate this using a single type of coin to make it easier to understand.
 You can also mix other coins to equate the dollar, as shown in the example above; you have to understand the value.
 If you buy an item for a dollar, you can pay with two quarters or 50 cents and five dimes, which would also be 50 cents, equating to a dollar.

 100 Pennies make 1 dollar